|

 Leave Miami International Airport (MIA)

-Arrive Atlanta International Airport (ATL)
+Arrive at Atlanta International Airport (ATL)

 Leave Atlanta International Airport (ATL)